SOMATIC AND PSYCHOSOMATIC TARGET GROUPS

 In the case of physical dysfunctions, the connection between exercise and physical impact is initially much more obvious than in the field of neurology or psychology.
 The gentle training method accompanied by music is not only fun and therefore very motivating, but also less painful than many other forms of therapy.
 Chronic pain patients even report freedom from pain during the exercise sessions.
 With Neurotango, the purely physical training, i.e. building up muscles, more flexibility, fitness, balance is just an added bonus.

 Various clinics, including the Diana Clinic, use Neurotango® techniques with stroke patients to achieve faster results.
 The high motivation of the patients is of great benefit.
-In the meantime, the Charité Berlin is also using the holistic approach with post-stroke patients.
+In the meantime, the Charité Berlin is also using the holistic approach with post-covid patients.

 Advantages of Tango Therapy (Neurotango®)